estermer/u-ed/README.md

 2. High cost.

-Higher education because of subsidies for students and a culture pushing college for employment has created a distorted market and increased the cost of college dramatically.
+Subsidies for students and a culture pushing college for employment has created a distorted market and increased the cost of college dramatically.

 In just a generation, college went from being payed for by savings and summer jobs to a mini mortgage.